-Dr. Andrew McArthur is an Associate Professor and the David Braley Chair in Computational Biology in the Michael G. DeGroote Institute for Infectious Disease Research, David Braley Centre for Antibiotic Discovery, and Department of Biochemistry & Biomedical Sciences in the Faculty of Health Sciences at McMaster University.
+Dr. Andrew McArthur is a Professor and the David Braley Chair in Computational Biology in the Michael G. DeGroote Institute for Infectious Disease Research, David Braley Centre for Antibiotic Discovery, and Department of Biochemistry & Biomedical Sciences in the Faculty of Health Sciences at McMaster University.
 He has had a 20+ year research career in the United States and Canada, including postdoctoral experience at the National Museum of Natural History and NIH-funded faculty positions at the Marine Biological Laboratory (Woods Hole, MA) and Brown University, where he led the computational biology of sequencing the genome of the diarrheal pathogen Giardia intestinalis, plus 10 years experience in the private sector.
 He is also Director of McMaster’s Biomedical Discovery & Commercialization Program, providing business and drug discovery cross training.

 The McArthur laboratory’s research program spans complex informatics approaches to the genomic surveillance of microbial drug resistance, development of biological databases, next generation sequencing for genome assembly and molecular epidemiology, automated literature curation approaches, and controlled vocabularies for biological knowledge integration.
 A major part of our research program involves our Comprehensive Antibiotic Resistance Database (CARD) which provides data standardization tools for genomic surveillance of drug resistant bacterial pathogens.
 CARD is now the most widely used database for molecular surveillance of antimicrobial resistance across the globe, with over 2200 citations (increasing by ~60 citations per month), 1.9 million page views, and use of its algorithms to analyze the genome of a drug resistant infection once every 5 minutes.
 In addition, in the last year we have taken a leadership role in genomic surveillance and bioinformatics methods development to address the SARS-CoV-2 pandemic within Canada, including development of the national Illumina sequencing bioinformatics workflow, genomic confirmation of isolation of the live virus, and provisioning SARS-CoV-2 genome sequence data.